Yeshua Taught Us How To Love

 We must obey God not on human terms, but on His terms, which He clearly laid out for us.
 (See The Law Remains.)

-Do not think that I have come to abolish the Law or the Prophets; I have come not to abolish but to fulfill.
-For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
-Therefore, whoever breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
-For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.
+Don’t think that I came to destroy the law or the prophets.
+I didn’t come to destroy, but to fulfill.
+For most certainly, I tell you, until heaven and earth pass away, not even one smallest letter or one tiny pen stroke shall in any way pass away from the law, until all things are accomplished.
+Therefore, whoever shall break one of these least commandments and teach others to do so, shall be called least in the Kingdom of Heaven; but whoever shall do and teach them shall be called great in the Kingdom of Heaven.
+For I tell you that unless your righteousness exceeds that of the scribes and Pharisees, there is no way you will enter into the Kingdom of Heaven.

 Trusting obedience is how we love God (not deeming some commandments as “lesser” to justify ignoring them).